-Two-dimensional (2-D) neutronics modeling of the front evaporation cooled blanket of EVOLVE is needed to properly account for the poloidal heterogeniety and gaps between trays.
-The R-Z geometrical 2-D model used in the calculation includes the FW, trays with Li vapor manifold, secondary breeding blanket, shield, VV, and magnet in both the IB and OB regions.
+Two-dimensional neutronics modeling of the front evaporation cooled blanket of EVOLVE is needed to properly account for the poloidal heterogeniety and gaps between travs.
+The R-Zgeometrical two-dimensional model used in the calculation includes the FW, travs with Li vapor manifold, secondary breeding blanket, shield, VV, and magnet in both the IB and OB regions.
 Both the IB and OB regions are modeled simultaneously to account for the toroidal effects.
 The TWODANT module of the DANTSYS 3.0 discrete ordinates particle transport code system was utilized.
-The overall TBR calculated for the reference design using the 2-D model is 1.37.
+The overall TBR calculated for the reference design using the two-dimensional model is 1.37.
 It is based on the conservative assumption of no breeding in the divertor region.
-69.8% of tritium breeding occurs in the trays (57.3% OB and 12.5% IB).
+Tritium breeding (69.8%) occurs in the travs (57.3% OB and 12.5% IB).
 The OB secondary blanket contributes 27.7% of the total overall TBR (20.2% behind trays and 7.5% between trays).
 The contribution of the shield is only 2.5% (1% OB and 1.5% IB).
 Tritium breeding has a comfortable margin that allows for design flexibility.

 There are two coolant streams exiting from the blanket.
-The front part of the blanket, including the first wall and the primary breeding zone, is cooled by boiling lithium, which carries $\sim 2/3$ of the total thermal power.
-The back part of the blanket, composed of secondary breeding zone and the HT shield at the outboard zone and the HT shield at the inboard zone, is a conventional self-cooled liquid lithium blanket with an exit temperature of also 1200°C, which carries the other 1/3 of the thermal power.
+The front part of the blanket, including the first wall and the primary breeding zone, is cooled by boiling lithium, which carries approximately two-thirds of the total thermal power.
+The back part of the blanket, composed of secondary breeding zone and the high temperature (HT) shield at the outboard zone and the HT shield at the inboard zone, is a conventional self-cooled liquid lithium blanket with an exit temperature of also 1200°C, which carries the other one-third of the thermal power.
 The two blanket coolant streams will be fed to two heat exchangers to transfer the thermal energy to a helium loop.
 The reason that He is used for the secondary coolant is that a closed cycle gas turbine can be used for very efficient power conversion.
 The two lithium streams exit from the blanket operates in series, with the liquid lithium stream to heat up the secondary He from 700 to 800°C, while the high temperature lithium vapor super heat the same He stream from 800 to 1000°C. The He at 1000°C will enter a He turbine for power conversion.

 With a very high He temperature, and very high recuperator, compressor and turbine efficiencies, a very high cycle efficiency of 57.7% is calculated.
 This thermal efficiency includes the pumping power of the secondary He stream, but does not include the pumping power of either of the lithium streams, which is very small in any case.